ministryofjustice/hmpps-digital-tech-radar/.techradar/data/radar/2022-11-01/Javascript_(JS).md

 title: "Javascript (JS)"
 quadrant: "languages-and-frameworks"
 ring: "adopt"
-tags: [hmpps]
+tags: [hmpps, languages]
 ---

-"JavaScript, often abbreviated as JS, is a programming language that conforms to the ECMAScript specification.
-JavaScript is high-level, often just-in-time compiled, and multi-paradigm.
-It has curly-bracket syntax, dynamic typing, prototype-based object-orientation, and first-class functions"
+JavaScript is a high-level, dynamic programming language commonly used for creating interactive and dynamic content on websites.
+It allows developers to implement complex features, such as animations, form validation, and asynchronous communication, enhancing user experience on web pages.